ChristianChiarulli/nvim/README.md

 ### NOTE

 This config is BROKEN, you can take a look through it for ideas and stuff but don't expect it to work out of the box.
 I have since moved on to using LunarVim.
 It can be a real timesink to maintain a config this big by yourself, I don't recommend it.
+Soon I will turn this repo into a super light Neovim config to complement my LunarVim IDE setup.

 ## Try out this config